0xsequence/demo-waas-react-native/README.md

 2. Run `yarn install` to install dependencies
 3. Run `yarn ios` or `yarn android` to run the app on device/simulator

+Note: In case `yarn android` does not work for you at the first try, you may need to first run the project with Android Studio for gradle setup/sync.

 ---

 ## Setting up with your own credentials/keys